How Does Amazon’s A9 Algorithm Work?

 Fulfillment Method

-Amazon will give preference to products that are Fulfilled by Amazon (FBA) than not.
+Amazon will give preference to products that are Fulfilled by Amazon (FBA) over alternatives.
 This is centered around customer satisfaction, as FBA products are eligible for 1-2 days prime shipping.
 If you want to succeed in the Amazon game with a competition using FBA, enrolling in FBA is a must.

 Positive Feedback Loop “Flywheel Effect”